uml-robotics/BehaviorTree.ROS2/behaviortree_ros2/tree_execution_server.md

 - Use the "global blackboard", a new idiom/pattern explained in [this tutorial](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/examples/t19_global_blackboard.cpp).
 - Customize the feedback of the `rclcpp_action::Server`.

+## Customization points

+These are the virtual method of `TreeExecutionServer` that can be overridden by the user.

+### void onTreeCreated(BT::Tree& tree)

+Callback invoked when a tree is created; this happens after `rclcpp_action::Server` receive a command from a client.

+It can be used, for instance, to initialize a logger or the global blackboard.

+###  void registerNodesIntoFactory(BT::BehaviorTreeFactory& factory)

+Called at the beginning, after all the plugins have been loaded.

+It can be used to register programmatically more BT.CPP Nodes.

+### std::optional<BT::NodeStatus> onLoopAfterTick(BT::NodeStatus status)

+Used to do something after the tree was ticked, in its execution loop.

+If this method returns something other than `std::nullopt`, the tree execution is interrupted an the specified `BT::NodeStatus` is returned to the `rclcpp_action::Client`.

+### void onTreeExecutionCompleted(BT::NodeStatus status, bool was_cancelled)

+Callback when the tree execution reaches its end.

+This happens if:

+1. Ticking the tree returns SUCCESS/FAILURE
+2. The `rclcpp_action::Client` cancels the action.
+3. Callback `onLoopAfterTick`cancels the execution.

+Argument `was_cancelled`is true in the 1st case, false otherwise.

+### std::optional<std::string> onLoopFeedback()

+This callback is invoked after `tree.tickOnce` and `onLoopAfterTick`.

+If it returns something other than `std::nullopt`, the provided string will be sent as feedback to the `rclcpp_action::Client`.

 ## ROS Parameters